johnjago/awesome-uncopyright/README.md

   - [Emanuele Faja](http://emanuelefaja.com/uncopyright/) - How to live?
   - [ExpandBeyondYourself](http://www.expandbeyondyourself.com/uncopyright/) - Here to help you transform your life.
   - [FibroHaven](http://www.fibrohaven.com/uncopyright/) - Creating a community of compassion, understanding, and healing for those learning to live well with chronic illness.
-  - [gr0wing.com](http://www.gr0wing.com/uncopyright/) - Website dedicated to personal and global change.
+  - [gr0wing.com](http://www.gr0wing.com/uncopyright/) - Personal and global change.
   - [Healthy Enough](http://healthyenough.net/uncopyright/) - Helping you become as fit and healthy as possible while still enjoying all of the things you love.
   - [HoboDrifter](http://www.hobodrifter.com/uncopyright/) - All about one simple concept: Enjoy The Journey.
   - [How To Be Kind](http://www.howtobekind.info/uncopyright/) - Source of encouragement to stir the spirits of others.